Functors of actions: Introduction

-In this work, we are going to review some important Modified Gravity (MG) models in a general frame and present some interesting alternatives ways of thinking the actions of Effective Field Theories (EFT hereafter) and in extend the Effective Field Theories of Large Scale Structures (EFTofLSS hearafter) \cite{carrasco2012effective}.
+In this work, we review some important MG models in a general framework and present some interesting alternative ways of thinking about the actions of effective field theories (EFTs) and, in particular, the effective field theories of large-scale structure (EFTofLSS)~\cite{carrasco2012effective}.

-As \citet{2016PhR...633....1P} reminds us, any theory of physics attempts to describe, if possible, all observed phenomena in simple mathematical laws or mathematical relationships in a unified frame.
-However, this kind of theory or theories are under investigation.
-In particular, field theories are all these theories which do not attempt to be valid at all scales, often namely Effective Field Theories.
-There are several ways one can apply the effective field theory on large scale structure and then one can obtained either a description of novel physics, or a description of the non-linear physics, namely Effective Field Theory of Large Scale Structure (EFTofLSS).
+As \citet{2016PhR...633....1P} reminds us, any theory of physics attempts to describe, if possible, as many observed phenomena as possible in simple mathematical laws or mathematical relationships in a unified framework.
+In particular, we consider field theories which do not attempt to be valid at all scales, often named EFTs.
+There are several ways one can apply EFT to LSS and obtain either a description of novel physics or a description of the non-linear physics.

-Following \citet{2018FrASS...5...44E}, we describe the way we build the theoretical framework of an effective field theory of Dark Energy (DE) and Modified Gravity (MG), using the equation:
+Following \citet{2018FrASS...5...44E}, we describe the way we build the theoretical framework of an EFT of DE and MG using the equation:

-where $f[...]$ is any functional of the argument ..., in this case $f[R]$ is the functional of $f(R)$ cosmologies.
-The $l[...]$ is any functional of the argument $...$, in this case $l[\mathcal{L}_m\left(g_{\mu\nu},...\right)]$ is any functional of the matter lagrangian density component of the standard model.
-The parameter space of the functionals $f[...]$ and $l[...]$ is large and under investigation from most of the Dark Energy and Gravity.
-Most theories were investigated by experimenting with the right-hand side of \refEq{eq:standardEFT}.
-In this work we are going to experiment with the left hand-side of these theories, i.e. left hand side of \refEq{eq:standardEFT}.
+where $f(R)\equiv f[R(g_{\mu\nu})]$ is the functional which has several functional forms of the Ricci scalar, namely $f(R)$ cosmologies.
+In the standard case, the matter Lagrangian matter density $\mathcal{L}_m\left(g_{\mu\nu}\right)$ contains any functional of the metric and the matter field, $\psi_m$, which includes a subset of the standard model of particle physics, namely the matter fields, and the electromagnetic interaction, at first order approximation.
+The parameter space of the functional forms of $f(R)$ is large and under investigation by the community in order to effectively describe DE and gravity.
+Furthermore, there is substantial effort to model best the Lagrangian matter density, in order to express at best the matter of the Universe.
+Most theories, were investigated by experimenting with the right-hand side of~\refEq{eq:standardEFT}.
+In this work we experiment with the left-hand side.